NataliiaRyalko/MyWallet/README.md

 # MyWallet
-I will create a pocket app for control your own finances
+Simple tkinter-gui app for finances control

 ## Install
 Just clone repo to your machine, olso you need tkinter module for your python interpreter